2020s in African history: Morocco

 In November 2020, the Polisario Front declared it had broken a 30-year truce and attacked Moroccan forces in Western Sahara as part of the Western Sahara conflict.

 Mozambique

 The insurgency in Cabo Delgado intensified with events such as the 2020 Mozambique attacks, the Mocímboa da Praia offensive in 2020 and the Battle of Palma in 2021.

 Niger

 The 2021 Nigerien coup attempt occurred on 31 March 2021 at around 3:00 am WAT (2:00 am UTC) after gunfire erupted in the streets of Niamey, the capital of Niger, two days before the inauguration of president-elect Mohamed Bazoum.
-The coup was staged by elements within the military.
-After it was foiled, the perpetrators were arrested.
+The coup attempt was staged by elements within the military, and was attributed to an Air Force unit based in the area of the Niamey Airport.
+The alleged leader of the plot was Captain Sani Saley Gourouza, who was in charge of security at the unit's base.
+After the coup attempt was foiled, the perpetrators were arrested.

 Nigeria

 The End SARS movement protested the abuses committed by the Special Anti-Robbery Squad, but were met with violence which killed at least 12 people.